National University of Singapore: Duke–NUS Medical School

 The Duke–NUS Medical School (Duke–NUS) is a graduate medical school in Singapore.
 The school was set up in April 2005 as the Duke–NUS Graduate Medical School, Singapore's second medical school, after the Yong Loo Lin School of Medicine, and before the Lee Kong Chian School of Medicine.
 The Duke–NUS Medical School is a collaboration between Duke University in North Carolina, United States and the National University of Singapore.

 Music

 The Yong Siew Toh Conservatory of Music (YSTCM) is a collaboration between NUS and the Peabody Institute of Johns Hopkins University.
 Singapore's first conservatory of music, YSTCM was founded as the Singapore Conservatory of Music in 2001.
 The School was renamed Yong Siew Toh Conservatory of Music after a gift was made by the family of the late Dr Yong Loo Lin in memory of his daughter.

-Public Health
+Public health

 The Saw Swee Hock School of Public Health is Singapore's first and only tertiary education institution for public health.
 The school traces its origins to the University of Malaya's Department of Social Medicine and Public Health, formed in 1948.
+The School of Public health also hosts the Asia Centre for Health Security.